 The calibration results are shown in Table 17 & Table 18 and Figure 27 through Figure 44.
-Table 17 & Table 18 list average observed/simulated lake water level for each lake or average observed/simulated discharge for the three locks and dams during calibration period and their respective Nash-Sutcliffe efficiency (NSE), a common measure of the performance of a hydrologic model.
+Table 17 & Table 18 list average observed/simulated lake water levels for each lake or average observed/simulated discharge for the three locks and dams during calibration period and their respective Nash-Sutcliffe efficiency (NSE), a common measure of the performance of a hydrologic model.
 NSE is defined as:

-$$NSE = 1 - (sum((obs - sim)^2) / sum((obs - mean(obs))^2))$$
+$NSE = 1 - (sum((obs - sim)^2) / sum((obs - mean(obs))^2))$

-Nash-Sutcliffe efficiency ranges from negative infinity to 1:
+Nash-Sutcliffe efficiency ranges from negative infinmity to 1:

-- -Inf < NSE < 0, indicates that the observed mean is better predictor than the model - NSE = 0, indicates that the model predictions are as accurate as the mean of the observed data - NSE = 1, corresponds to a perfect match of simulation to the observed data
+- -Inf < NSE < 0, indicates that the observed mean is a better predictorof the dependent variable than the model: - NSE = 0, indicates that the model predictions are as accurate as the mean of the observed data; and - NSE = 1, corresponds to a perfect match of simulation to the observed data

 Essentially, the closer the model NSE is to one, the more accurate the model is.
-Table 16 was adapted from Moriasi et al (2007), which indicates if NSE is greater than 0.75, the model is calibrated "very well".
-As Table 16 indicates, the average water level difference between observed and simulated is around 0.1 ft except Lake Eustis, which has actual average simulated/observed difference of 0.2 ft.
+Table 16 was adapted from Moriasi et al (2007), which indicates if NSE is greater than 0.75, the model is calibration is ed-"very goodwell".
+As Table 16 17 indicates, the average water level difference between observed and simulated is around 0.1 ft except Lake Eustis, which has actual average simulated/observed difference of 0.2 ft.
 The Nash-Sutcliffe coefficients, which gage how well simulated lake levels are matched with observed stages, are all above 0.75 that means all the lake stage calibration are in the "very good" category.